Zaldaas/Appointment-Scheduler/README.md

-# Appointment-Scheduler
+# Appointment Scheduler

-A clean and intuitive appointment scheduler and manager
+My first experience with web development!
+A clean and intuitive appointment scheduler and manager.